casper-network/docs/source/docs/casper/users/ledger/ledger-cspr-live.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Managing Casper Accounts using Ledger and CSPR.live
+# Using Ledger and CSPR.live

 This guide will help you connect your Ledger device to a Casper account using the [cspr.live](https://cspr.live/) block explorer to send and receive CSPR tokens.